psychemedia/sin-eater-resources/resources/ABERO_aberystwith-observer.md

 p2
 THE "SIN-EATER" IN WALES.

-The Rev. Professor Silvan Evaus, B.D., of Llanymawddwy, has contributed another letter to the Academy in disproof of the absurd statements which have been forthcoming respecting the alle-eo functions of the imaginary "Sin-Eater":—
+The Rev. Professor Silvan Evans, B.D., of Llanymawddwy, has contributed another letter to the Academy in disproof of the absurd statements which have been forthcoming respecting the alle-eo functions of the imaginary "Sin-Eater":—

 THE "SIN-EATER."
 Llanymawddwy, Feb.
 12, 1876.